ViralTexts/gtr-clusters/clusters/18530325-sn83045461-AnAngelForHeaven.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-TitE Cnrd.
-Asont.
-Death has closed
+The CHILd-AnGEL.Death has closed
 those little eyes and forever shrouded their
 bright glances.
-How sweetly she aleeps, that
+How sweetly she sleeps, that
 little coveted angel!
 How lightly curl the
 glossy ringlets on her forehead!
 You could
 weep your very soul away to think those
 cherub lips will never, never unclose.
-Vain
+Vain­
 ly you clasp and uuclasp that passive, darling
 hand that wandered so often over your cheeks.
 Vainly your anguished glances strive to read